- Search The Registry

 Addison retired in 1927 and moved to Washington, D.C., to live with one of her sisters.
-However, she returned to Virginia on several occasions, including naming Roanoke's first public high school for Blacks in her honor.
+However, she returned to Virginia several times, naming Roanoke's first public high school for Blacks in her honor.
 Addison suffered chronic nephritis and died in Washington, D.C.
 On November 13, 1937.
 She was buried in Columbian Harmony Cemetery.
-In 1970 her remains were re-interred when the cemetery was moved to Maryland to become part of National Harmony Memorial Park.
+In 1970, her remains were re-interred when the cemetery was moved to Maryland to become part of the National Harmony Memorial Park.

 In the 1970s, the school was almost closed and turned into a vocational school, as Roanoke's desegregation plans proposed busing pupils into neighboring areas.
-However, U.S. District Judge Ted Dalton ordered the school remain open.
-In 1973 the school was restructured and became the Lucy Addison Junior High School, which was later renamed the Lucy Addison Middle School.
-In 2011 Addison was honored as one of the Library of Virginia's "Virginia Women in History" for her contributions to education.
+However, U.S. District Judge Ted Dalton ordered the school to remain open.
+1973 the school was restructured and became the Lucy Addison Junior High School, later renamed the Lucy Addison Middle School.
+In 2011, Addison was honored as one of the Library of Virginia's "Virginia Women in History" for her contributions to education.